Muhammad I of Granada: Conflict with the Banu Ashqilula

 Muhammad besieged Málaga but failed to overpower the Banu Ashqilula military strength.
 The Banu Ashqilula sought assistance from Alfonso X of Castile, who was happy to support the rebellion to undermine Muhammad's authority.
 Alfonso sent 1,000 soldiers under Nuño González de Lara and Muhammad was forced to break off the siege of Málaga.
 The danger of fighting at multiple fronts contributed to Muhammad's decision to finally seek peace with Alfonso.
 In the resulting agreement of Alcalá de Benzaide, Muhammad renounced his claims over Jerez and Murcia—territories not under his control—and promised to pay an annual tribute of 250,000 maravedies.
 In exchange, Alfonso abandoned his alliance with the Banu Ashqilula and acknowledged Muhammad's authority over them.

 Alfonso was reluctant to enforce the last point and did not move against the Banu Ashqilula.
 Muhammad countered by convincing Nuño González, the commander of the Castilian forces sent to support the Banu Ashqilula, to rebel against Alfonso.
 Nuño González, who had grievances against his king, agreed; in 1272 he and his Castilian noble allies began operations against Castile from Granada.
 Muhammad had successfully deprived Castile of Nuño González's forces and gained allies in his conflict against the Banu Ashqilula.
 The Banu Ashqilula agreed to negotiate under the mediation of Al-Tahurti from Morocco.

-Before these efforts bore fruit, Muhammad suffered fatal injuries after falling from a horse on 22 January 1273 (29 Jumada al-Thani 671 AH), near the city of Granada during a minor military expedition.
+Before these efforts bore fruit, Muhammad suffered fatal injuries after falling from a horse on 22 January 1273 (29 Jumada II 671 AH), near the city of Granada during a minor military expedition.
 He was buried in a cemetery on the Sabika Hill, east of the Alhambra.
 An epitaph was inscribed on his headstone and was recorded by Ibn al-Khatib and other historical sources.
 He was succeeded by his son Muhammad II as he had planned.
 Later that year, Muhammad II and Alfonso negotiated a truce—albeit short-lived—between Granada and Castile as well as the Banu Ashqilula.